wultra/powerauth-server/docs/SOAP-Service-Methods.md

 ### Method `recoveryCodeActivation`

 Create an activation using recovery code.
+After successfully calling this method, activation is in OTP_USED state.

+If optional `activationOtp` value is set, then the activation's OTP validation mode is set to `ON_COMMIT`.
+The same OTP value must be later provided in [CommitActivation](#method-commitactivation) method, to complete the activation.

 #### Request